Cart

 For JackRabbit OGWatch this video to see how to fold your JackRabbit into it’s smallest size for storage or transporting as well as how to fold the JackRabbit into Walk Mode to conveniently walk your JackRabbit indoors and slide it into convenient spaces like behind a door, in a closet, or behind the front seats of a car.

+For JackRabbit OG2: Rotate the handlebars 180 degrees or remove them and then rotate the front wheel around 180 degrees.
+By doing so, this will shave a few inches off the overall end-to-end length.
 For JackRabbit XG: Rotate the handlebars 180 degrees or remove them and then rotate the front wheel around 180 degrees.
 By doing so, this will shave a few inches off the overall end-to-end length.
-If you need to make it further smaller, you can open the quick release clamp on the axle of the front wheel, loosen the axle pin further, and then remove the front wheel to take 10 more inches off the end-to-end length.
+If you need to make it smaller, you can open the quick-release clamp on the axle of the front wheel, loosen the axle pin further, and then remove the front wheel to take 10 more inches off the end-to-end length.

 Shipping, Returns, Replacements, & Warranty

-However, due to high shipping costs, free shipping and our 1-year warranty are only available for orders $500+ and orders that are shipping within the contiguous U.S.
+However, due to high shipping costs, free shipping and our 2-year warranty are only available for orders $1250+ and orders that are shipping within the contiguous U.S.

 • Your reason for requesting a return